 - Autopilot features require the driver to be constantly vigilant and prepared to take over control of the vehicle at any moment.
 It is a driver assistant feature, not full self-driving.

 - Autopilot does not stop for a stopped object or vehicle that has not been previously tracked.
-FSD offers limited stopping with stop signs and traffic lights today.
+FSD offers more advanced stopping abilities with stop signs, traffic lights, and other situations.
+The driver is ALWAYS responsible for safe driving, even if using FSD.

 - It is recommended to not use Autopilot in areas of road work or maintenance where there could be lane closures, mismarked lanes, or stopped vehicles in a lane.

-Tesla cars are activated through the use of a radio transmitter/receiver device in the shape of a miniature Model S or X, as appropriate.
-Model 3 and Y do not have a fob included with the vehicle purchase, but FOB can be bought afterward.
+Tesla cars can be activated through the use of a radio transmitter/receiver device in the shape of a miniature car, as appropriate.
+The Model 3 and Y do not have a fob included with the vehicle purchase, but FOB can be bought afterward.
 This device is referred to in the owner’s manual as a key.
 It is referred to in Tesla’s FCC registration as a fob key.
 Most owners just call it a fob.

 Its primary function is to act as a key to unlock and lock your car, to enable the car to operate, to open/close the rear hatch, to open the front “frunk”, and in the case of the Model X, to open and close the side doors.